-The most important thing to know about Center of Excellence programs is that they’re essential to contract management.
+The most important thing to know about Center of Excellence programs is that they’re essential to contract management and project management.

 It’s not enough to just put out a RFP for a contract management vendor.
 You need to centralize digital contracting into a shared function and treat it as a project, not a program.
 You need to designate a business champion to drive the change management.
 Without a CoE, you’ll end up accelerating broken contracting processes.

 We developed our holistic, end-to-end Center of Excellence model to teach our customers how to self-service AI and contract management automation.
 Now, we’re excited to share that model with the world in a free whitepaper.